Steel beam falls on 2 workers in Evanston; 1 extricated

 EVANSTON, Ill.
 (WLS) --Two construction workers were badly injured Tuesday morning in north suburban Evanston after a steel beam fell on them.
 Police said one of the workers had to be extricated.

-Evanston police received a call around 8:25 a.m. about a construction accident at 811 Emerson Street.
+Evanston police received a call around 8:25 a.m. about a construction accident at 811 Emerson Street in the downtown area.

-A load of steel beams shifted as it was being moved by crane and came down on the two men, ages 55 and 28.
+A crane was offloading steel beams when one of them fell and hit the two men, ages 55 and 28.

+The older worker was immediately transported to Evanston Hospital.
+He is listed in critical condition.

-The younger worker had to be pulled from the debris.
-He was transported to Evanston Hospital.
+The younger worker was pinned by the beam.
+Emergency crews pulled him out.
+He was also transported to the hospital.
 His condition is unknown.

-The older worker was also transported to Evanston Hospital.
-He is listed in critical condition.

-Investigators from the Occupational Safety and Health Administration were at the scene.
+Investigators from the Occupational Safety and Health Administration were still at the scene around 11:30 a.m.
+The crane operator appeared to still be in his cab at that time.
+Crews were working on a way to bring him down safely.

 The Cook County Medical Examiner's Office was notified of a death in regard to the accident, but police have not yet released further details.